Definition of LIFO Reserve

 Explanation

-The formula for LIFO Reserve
+The Formula for LIFO Reserve

-LIFO Reserve is the difference between valuation as per the FIFO method and valuation as per the LIFO method.
+It is the difference between valuation as per the FIFO method and valuation as per the LIFO method.
 Hence the formula for calculating the LIFO Reserve is as under:

 It is also called a contra inventory account as it calculates the difference between valuation as per valuation required by different laws.